This is the ultimate guide to setting running goals.

 When you think about your running goals it is important to be aware of your strengths but also your weaknesses.
-Consider your successes so far, former failures, and consult a coach or another runner.
+Consider your successes so far, and former failures, and consult a coach or another runner.
 We all have something we are good at and something we need to improve in, or at least something we are currently trying to deal with.

 TipHalf marathon race – You are maintaining your goal pace up to the 10th mile when you suddenly slow down and don’t have the strength to go on.
 If you have been in similar situations often you should analyze your training plan (carefully examine long runs you’ve run and how many times).

 Once you define your running goals you should use the SMART/SMARTER methods to help you set your goals.